waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 a computer has no problem with trying to imagine things and many, many more dimensions.
-That for a computer, each dimension is just some separate number that are just keeping track.
+That for a computer, each dimension is just some separate number that it is keeping track of.
 So it wouldn't be unreasonable for a computer to think in 10 dimensions or 100 dimensions to be able to try to solve a problem.